sdp4377/ZOHO-Assignment_BRICK-BALL/README.md

 before the bricks touches the ground then you win HURRAY..!!

 # Instructions for installation
->Clone thi repository with command
+>Clone this repository with command
 ```bash
 git clone https://github.com/sdp4377/ZOHO-Assignment_BRICK-BALL.git
 ```